sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 # Campaigns

+> NOTE: This documentation describes the current work-in-progress version of campaigns.
+[Click here](https://docs.sourcegraph.com/@3.18/user/campaigns) to read the documentation for campaigns in Sourcegraph 3.18.

 Campaigns let you make large-scale code changes across many repositories.

-> NOTE: Campaigns are in beta.

 ## About campaigns